 According to Standards Australia;

 Australian Standards® are living documents that reflect progress in science, technology and systems.
 To maintain their currency, all Standards are periodically reviewed, and new editions are published.
 Between editions, amendments may be issued.

-The latest edition of AS1851 was published in 2012 and has been subsequently amended (Amendment 1).
+The latest edition of AS 1851 - Routine Servicing of Fire Protection Systems and Equipment was published in 2012 and has been subsequently amended (Amendment 1).